oscdoctest/Qi-Docs/docs/Qi_Calc_API.rst

 Qi Calculation API calls
 ======================

-The API calls in this section are all used to
+The API calls in this topic are used to create calculations.

 .. toctree::